Dipendi/Fullstack/README.md

 3. Create the Docker image - springboot-docker-compose and nginx:alpine start application using docker compose created in #2. docker-compose up

+4. To access the application, use Username - Dipendi, Password - Dipendi

-4. Stop docker container docker-compose down
+5. Stop docker container docker-compose down

 Basic Understanding of how the flow works